cjen07/social_network/README.md

 Feature

   * online notification persistence
-  * new/delete post/comment/reply/thumb notifications of homepage and news page
+  * new/delete post/comment/reply/thumb notifications of all pages
   * comment or thumb on deleted post, re-delete post/comment and re-thumb notification are settled
   * image upload should be less than 2MB, post and comment should be no more than 500 characters

 Goal in short term

-  * friends homepage notification integration with news page
   * friend relationship change notification: new follower and following deleted
   * rewrite back button in friends page to be more concise
+  * gif instuctions in this readme and online example

 Goal in long term

   * make it dry, and test it by wallaby
-  * gif instuctions in this readme and online example
   * offline notification persistence
   * private chat and verification
   * fewer limitations and hidden bugs